olivierwilkinson/act-one-native/README.md

 ActOne is in the expo managed workflow, using a bare typescript template.

-The expo-cli is needed to run certain npm scripts.
+The expo-cli is needed to run the dev server and to install certain expo modules.

 expo-cli installation instructions can be found here: https://docs.expo.io/versions/latest/get-started/installation/